fopwoc/minecraft-modpacks/README.md

 # fopwoc's Minecraft modpacks

-***The "Gentoo" way to play minecraft*** – Why just share zip with your friends when you can write a CI for your modpack?
+***"Gentoo" way to play minecraft*** – Why just share zip with your friends when you can write a CI for your modpack?

 Inspired and partially based on [Deckium](https://github.com/skywardmc/deckcraft) and [Fabulously Optimized](https://github.com/Fabulously-Optimized/fabulously-optimized/) modpacks.